bagus149/bagus149/README.md

 ## Currently About Me:
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working as a freelance data scientist.
+- 🔭 I’m currently working as a freelance data analysis and science tutor.
 Looking for a permanent job.

 - 🌱 A lifelong learner.
 Added some new skills in the data field.